 Horses must be picked up after and are not permitted in the monument during missile tests.

 But to truly appreciate the unimaginable size of the dunefield, plan to hike the Alkali Flat Trail.
-Once again the name is deceiving – this trail is not flat.
+Once again the name is deceiving — this trail is not flat!
 It’s a 5-mile loop that runs up and over dunes the entire way.
-The hiking is strenuous, but entirely worthwhile.
+The 3-hour hike is strenuous in spots, but entirely worthwhile.

 READ MORE ⇒ Recognizing Dehydration and Heat Stroke in Dogs